 Students win NSF, Goldwater honors.

-Mount Holyoke College students and alumnae made a strong showing in this year’s National Science Foundation fellowships and Goldwater scholarships.
+Mount Holyoke College students and alums made a strong showing in this year’s National Science Foundation fellowships and Goldwater scholarships.

-Two Mount Holyoke College alumnae have received National Science Foundation (NSF) fellowships, and three current students have received honorable mentions for the Goldwater Scholarship, in recognition of their scientific achievements.
+Two Mount Holyoke College alums have received National Science Foundation (NSF) fellowships, and three current students have received honorable mentions for the Goldwater Scholarship, in recognition of their scientific achievements.

 Margaret Anne Stevens ’14 and Catherine Elizabeth Braine ’11 both were awarded NSF research fellowships, while Alison Ochs ’17 with a major in biological sciences, Felicity Emerson ’17 in neuroscience and behavior, and Emma O’Leary ’16 in biochemistry received honorable mentions for their applications to Barry Goldwater scholarships.
 Both NSF fellowships and Goldwater scholarships honor those who show exceptional promise in their field.

 The vast majority of these honors generally go to students at research university, with only about one in five going to students at liberal arts colleges like Mount Holyoke.